 The three of them sat in silence, racking their brains.

 “You see my point now?
 We did a pathetic job last year.”
-Bob glanced back at Lighthouse and then at Zabka to make sure they absorbed what he was saying.
-“But here’s the good news — this is a new year and we’re in a new house — the reset button has been pressed.
+Bob glanced at Magnum then Zabka, to make sure they absorbed what he was saying.
+“But here’s the good news — this is a new year and we’re in a new house.
+We’ve officially hit reset.
 Plus it’s our last year in college.
 We need to go out on a high note.”

 “Should we set a goal?”
-Lighthouse asked.
+Magnum asked.
 “Like the number of women?”

 Zabka offered, “Shit, I could pull in a dozen myself.
 What are you guys gonna do?”

-After Zabka composed himself, he said “But seriously, we need to think this through.
-The others in the house are Satan, Jimmy the Italian, and Narong — a stoner, a short guy who’s prematurely-balding and talks like he’s been kicked in the nuts, and a puny theatre major from Thailand.
+Zabka slapped his knee and laughed along with Bob.
+After composing himself, he said “But seriously, we need to think this through.
+The others in the house are Satan, someone Satan knows, and Jimmy the Italian — a stoner, probably another stoner, and a short guy who’s prematurely-balding and talks like he’s been kicked in the nuts.
 Something tells me their contributions ain’t gonna be shit.”

 Zabka nodded his head.
 “Yep, so that just leaves me and you, Bob.”